maxdan94/LouvainNE/README.md

 - "edgelist.txt" should contain an undirected unweighted graph: one edge on each line (two unsigned long (nodes' ID)) separated by a space.
 - "res.txt": will contain the resulting tree.

-option "partition": the bisection algorithm to use, default is 0.
+option "partition": the bisection algorithm to use, default is 1.
 - 0: random bisection
 - 1: Louvain partition
 - 2: Louvain first-level partition
-Default is 1

 ## Initial contributors:
 Jean-Loup Guillaume and Maximilien Danisch